-We had decided to pay a visit to the northern side of Cyprus.
-Thanks to the war 40 years ago that objective is not an easy one to reach.
+We had decided to pay a visit to northern Cyprus.
+Thanks to the war 40 years ago that objective is not an easy one to accomplish.

 We went on a day trip into the north from the southern resort of Ayia Napa, first to Famagusta and Salamis in the east and then to both sides of the divided capital Nicosia in the middle of the island.
 Nicosia is described in the next chapter.

 A short history of modern Cyprus

 Cyprus has the apparent misfortune of being strategically located in the eastern Mediterranean.
 Subsequently the island has been invaded and controlled by a large number of foreign powers for centuries.
 The latest foreign power to reign Cyprus was Britain (1878-1960).

 The war in 1974

 Moreover, the island is inhabited by two people groups, Greek-Cypriots and Turkish-Cypriots.
 The latter have traditionally lived in the north and are Muslim by religion.
 The Greeks in the south are Greek Orthodox Christians and are more numerous – and more affluent.
 Language is of course another divisive element.
 It took only a few years after the formal independence before clashes began.
 There had been political rivalry all along, but in the years up to the militarily enforced division in 1974 the problems became ever so troublesome to solve peacefully.
 Or so it seemed.

 In Cyprus the NATO allies and traditional foes, Greece and Turkey, fought a war by proxy.
 The tumbling military junta dictators in Greece needed something to rally support at home, and the military in Turkey were behaving very aggressively as well before finally invading the northern shores of Cyprus.